Hopi: Economic development

 Tourism is a source of income.
 The Moenkopi Developers Corporation, a non-profit entity owned by the Upper village of Moenkopi, opened the 100-room Moenkopi Legacy Inn and Suites in Moenkopi, Arizona, near Tuba City, Arizona.
 It is the second hotel on the reservation.
 It provides non-Hopi a venue for entertainment, lectures, and educational demonstrations, as well as tours and lodging.
 The project is expected to support 400 jobs.
-The village also operates the Tuvvi Travel Center in Moenkopi.
+The village also operates the Tuuvi Travel Center in Moenkopi.
 The Tribally owned and operated Hopi Cultural Center on Second Mesa includes gift shops, museums, a hotel, and a restaurant that serves Hopi dishes.

 The Hopi people have repeatedly voted against gambling casinos as an economic opportunity.

 On November 30, 2017, in his last day as Chairman of the Hopi Tribe, Herman G. Honanie and Governor Doug Ducey signed the Hopi Tribe–State of Arizona Tribal Gaming Compact, a year after the Tribe approved entering into a compact with the State of Arizona.
 The historic agreement, which gives the Hopi Tribe the opportunity to operate or lease up to 900 Class III gaming machines, makes Hopi the 22nd and last Arizona tribe to sign a gaming compact with the State.